-- 3. Click on Deactivate Serial Number.
-This step requires Internet access. - 4.
+- 2. Ensure that you have Internet access and then click on Deactivate Serial Number.
+You will be prompted to enter your Mac username and password. - 3.
 After deactivation, MacCaption will automatically exit.
 Start the software again.
-It will start in Demo mode. - 5.
-Open the Help menu, and select Manage MacCaption Activation.
+It will start in Demo mode. - 4.
+Open the Help menu, and select Manage MacCaption Activation. - 5.
+Click Activate Serial Number.
+The Serial Number entry form opens.